Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Suddenly you’re in a shady canopy of sugar maple, beech, black cherry, hemlock, and basswood.
 This is the stop that earns its keep in October — the canopy turns brilliant red, gold, and yellow, and it’s one of the best fall color stretches inside any Michigan park.
 Watch for deer, squirrels, and chipmunks moving through the understory.

-The last glaciers melted from this area about 11,800 years ago.
-The marker reflects on how the landscape has changed since — interesting if you’re moving slowly, skippable if your kids are getting restless before Stop #9.
+The last glaciers melted from this area about 11,800 years ago, and the marker reflects on how the landscape has shifted since.
+Interesting if you’re moving slowly, skippable if your kids are getting restless before Stop 9.

 Stop 9: Lake Michigan Overlook

-The single most famous stop on the drive — and the one that’s changed most dramatically.
-The wooden viewing platform that stood here for nearly 40 years was removed in spring 2025 (full details above).
-What remains is still extraordinary: a 450-foot-high vantage point with views of Lake Michigan, Sleeping Bear Bluffs, North and South Manitou Islands, and Point Betsie 15 miles south.
-The parking lot is unchanged and accessible toilets are available.
+The single most famous stop on the drive, and the one that’s changed most.
+The wooden platform that stood here for nearly 40 years came down in spring 2025 (full details above).
+What remains is still extraordinary: a 450-foot vantage point over Lake Michigan, the Sleeping Bear bluffs, North and South Manitou Islands, and Point Betsie 15 miles south.
+The parking lot and accessible toilets are unchanged.

-💡 PRO TIP: Do NOT climb down the dune face.
-The descent is loose sand, the climb back up takes most people 1-2 hours, and rescues happen every summer at this stop.
-The NPS charges roughly $3,000 for them.
-Look out, photograph the view, and turn around.
+💡 PRO TIP: Do not climb down the dune face.
+The descent is loose sand, the climb back up takes most people one to two hours, and rescues happen every summer at this stop — the NPS charges roughly $3,000 for them.
+Look out, take the photograph, and turn around.

 Stop 10: Sleeping Bear Dune Overlook

-This stop looks out toward the actual remaining Sleeping Bear Dune — formed about 2,000 years ago by Lake Michigan winds.
-According to the NPS, the dune was 230 feet tall at its historic peak, was down to 132 feet by 1961, and to 103 feet by 1980.
-Wave erosion at the base of the plateau and constant wind continue to wear it down.
+This stop looks out toward the actual remaining Sleeping Bear Dune, formed roughly 2,000 years ago by Lake Michigan winds.
+According to the NPS, the dune stood 230 feet tall at its historic peak, was down to 132 feet by 1961, and to 103 feet by 1980.
+Wave erosion at the base of the plateau and constant wind keep wearing it down.
 The Bear is, slowly, disappearing.
-Like Stop #9, this overlook is not wheelchair accessible — steep asphalt followed by loose sand.
+Like Stop 9, this overlook is not wheelchair accessible — steep asphalt followed by loose sand.

 North Bar Lake formed when sand built up between Lake Michigan and a freshwater pond behind it.
-The sandbar that separates them shifts every season — sometimes there’s a connecting channel, sometimes not.
-Running between the warmer water of North Bar and the cool of Lake Michigan is a Sleeping Bear ritual that goes back generations.
-This stop has accessible parking, vault toilets, and a flat picnic area — and the panoramic view extends to Empire Bluff.
-Bring the camera; don’t skip this one.
+The sandbar shifts every season — sometimes there’s a connecting channel, sometimes not.
+Running between the warm water of North Bar and the cold of Lake Michigan is a Sleeping Bear ritual that goes back generations.
+Accessible parking, vault toilets, and a flat picnic area, plus a panorama that extends to Empire Bluff.

 Stop 12: Pine Plantation